Photonic quantum information processing using the frequency continuous-variable of single photons: Conclusion

+We underline the current experimental difficult to implement frequency entanglement for single photons and mode-number resolving detector.
+It is important to note that the proposed FGBS is not presented as a means to achieve a practical experimental advantage.
+Rather, it serves to illustrate that different quantum resources—despite their distinct physical implementations—can ultimately yield the same statistics.
 While the physical components on which our theoretical proposal is based are challenging to implement, we expect this work to motivate the development of spectral interferometry experiments, following the example of other recent protocols \cite{PhysRevA.96.022301,folge_scheme_2024}.
-As a perspective, we note that our results are also valid for other types of continuous variables, such as the position and momentum of a nanomechanical resonator, or the transversal position and momentum of single photons \cite{tasca_continuous_2011}.
+As a perspective, we note that our results are also valid for other types of continuous variables, such as the position and momentum of a nanomechanical resonator, or the transversal position and momentum of single photons \cite{tasca_continuous_2011}.\\